 You should never place a Blue Velvet or any other kind of shrimp in a Goldfish tank.

-Goldfish absolutely love to snack on shrimp and snails.
+Goldfish absolutely love to eat them.

 Can You Keep Blue Velvet Shrimps Together?